saladinProcrastinator/rhddx/README.md

 gulp build
 ```

-After the initial build, you can then run the local development environment by running `gulp development`.
+After the initial build, you can then run the local development environment by running either `gulp development` or `scripts/./development.sh`.

   - When in development mode, Gulp will watch the project folders for changes.
-Changes to `.scss` files will rebuild the styles and update the `main.css` or `rhdp.css` files under `_site/assets/`.
+Changes to `.scss` files will rebuild the styles and update the `main.css` file under `_site/assets/`.
 Changes to any `.html` files will kick of the Jekyll Build process, updating the HTML files under `_site/`

   - To view the site locally, navigate to [localhost:4000](http://localhost:4000/).